[Skip to Content]

 3. Lacks the resources or support networks, (e.g., family, friends, and faith-based or other social networks), to obtain other permanent housing.

-If you are experiencing homelessness, call 325-481-2500 ext.
+If you are currently experiencing homelessness or believe you may qualify under this preference, please call: 325-481-2500 ext.
 404 for more information about the Coordinated Entry Process.